 This is the mode to choose if you need to have the camera ready for a quick shot in an environment with fast-paced events when you won't have time to fuss with settings.
 It's also handy if you need to hand the camera to a stranger to take a picture of your group.
-In Figure 3-2, I used this setting for a shot of people lining up at a food booth at an arts fair.
+In Figure 3-2, I used this setting for a shot of a mild waterfall in the river in the late afternoon.

 Figure 3-2.
-Intelligent Auto Example Image
+Intelligent Auto Sample Image

-To make this setting, turn the mode dial on top of the camera so the iA icon is next to the white indicator mark, as shown in Figure 3-3.
+To make this setting, turn the mode dial on top of the camera so the iA icon is next to the white indicator mark on the left, as shown in Figure 3-3.
+You then should see a red camera icon with white characters for iA in the upper left corner of the screen, as shown in Figure 3-4.